mateoalb/mateoalb.github.io/_projects/ACDC-Conversion/index.md

 - Oscillators
 - Signal Processing
 - Oscilloscope Analysis
-main-image: /rc_waveform.png
+main-image: /opAmp.webp
 ---

----
 # Overview
-This project explored how **RC circuits** and **op-amp oscillators** can be used to transform input signals and generate different waveforms.
-The lab focused on converting **DC-driven square and triangle waves into sinusoidal AC signals**, as well as building a circuit capable of producing **square, triangle, and sine waves simultaneously**.
+This project focused on converting DC-driven periodic waveforms, such as square and triangle waves, into smooth sinusoidal AC signals using RC circuits and op-amps.
+The objective was to take basic DC signals and convert them into stable AC waveforms suitable for various applications.
+By using RC low-pass filters and op-amp oscillators, I was able to demonstrate how different waveforms can be shaped and generated from a single DC input source.

 ## Features
-- **RC Low-Pass Filtering** – Converted a triangle wave into a sinusoidal signal.
+- **RC Low-Pass Filtering** – Converted triangle and square waves into sinusoidal signals.
-- **Square-to-Sine Conversion** – Demonstrated waveform smoothing through cascaded filters.
+- **Waveform Shaping** – Smoothed out sharp transitions in square waves to generate more sinusoidal-like waveforms.
-- **Op-Amp Oscillator Circuit** – Generated square, triangle, and sine wave outputs from a single circuit.
+- **Op-Amp Oscillator Circuit** – Generated multiple waveforms (square, triangle, and sine) simultaneously from a single circuit.
-- **Frequency Response Analysis** – Tested different cutoff frequencies and input frequencies to study waveform shaping.
+- **Frequency Response Analysis** – Investigated how cutoff frequencies and input frequencies affect the smoothness of the output waveforms.

 ---
 ## Hardware
-- **Op-Amps** – Configured as active filters and oscillators.
+- **Op-Amps** – Configured as active filters and oscillators to generate and shape the waveforms.
-- **Resistors & Capacitors** – Implemented low-pass filtering with tunable cutoff frequencies.
+- **Resistors & Capacitors** – Used to build low-pass filters with adjustable cutoff frequencies to smooth out the input waveforms.
-- **Signal Generator** – Provided square and triangle input waveforms.
+- **Signal Generator** – Provided the initial square and triangle waveforms driven by a DC source.
-- **Oscilloscope** – Captured and analyzed input/output waveforms.
+- **Oscilloscope** – Monitored and analyzed the waveform outputs to verify the conversion process.

 ---
 ## Circuit Design
-### Task 1 – RC Low-Pass Filter
+### RC Low-Pass Filter
-- Input: 250 Hz triangle wave (2 Vpp).
+- **Input:** 250 Hz triangle wave (2 Vpp).
-- Output: Smoothed waveform approaching a sine wave.
-- Adjusted input frequency until waveform appeared most sinusoidal (~1.2 kHz).

-### Task 2 – Square Wave Input & Cascaded Filters
+- **Output:** The triangle wave was filtered into a sinusoidal signal by adjusting the cutoff frequency (~1.2 kHz).
+- **Outcome:** A smooth sinusoidal waveform was generated from the triangle wave input, demonstrating the filtering effect.

+### Square-to-Sine Conversion
-- Input: 250 Hz square wave.
+- **Input:** 250 Hz square wave.
-- Single RC filter produced partial smoothing.
-- **Back-to-back RC filters** greatly improved sinusoidal output.
-- Varying cutoff frequency demonstrated amplitude and waveform changes.
+- **Filter Process:** The square wave was passed through a single RC filter, resulting in a partial smoothing.
+A second RC filter was added to further refine the output into a cleaner sine wave.
+- **Frequency Adjustments:** By tweaking the cutoff frequencies, the amplitude and smoothness of the sine wave output were optimized, highlighting the importance of filter design.

-### Task 3 – Oscillator Circuit
+### Oscillator Circuit
-- Built op-amp oscillator with feedback network.
-- Generated **square, triangle, and sine waves simultaneously** at different circuit nodes.
+- **Objective:** The op-amp oscillator generated square, triangle, and sine waves from a single circuit.
-- Demonstrated waveform shaping and frequency tuning via resistors, capacitors, and potentiometer adjustment.
+- **Results:** The oscillator demonstrated the ability to produce multiple waveforms simultaneously, showcasing how an active feedback network can be used to generate a variety of AC signals from a DC input.

 {% include image-gallery.html images="rc_waveform.png" height="400" %}

 ---
 ## Results
-- Triangle wave filtered into a near-sine at ~1.2 kHz.
+- The triangle wave was effectively transformed into a sine wave after low-pass filtering.
-- Square wave input required cascaded filters for effective sinusoidal output.
+- The square wave required cascaded filters for smooth conversion into a clean sinusoidal output.
-- Cutoff frequency directly influenced amplitude and smoothness.
-- Oscillator produced three distinct waveforms (square, triangle, sine) at once, confirming proper circuit design.
+- The op-amp oscillator successfully generated square, triangle, and sine waves simultaneously, demonstrating the versatility of the circuit design.
+- The filter cutoff frequencies significantly impacted the amplitude, smoothness, and overall quality of the waveforms.

 ---
 # Summary
-This project demonstrated how **RC filters and oscillator circuits** can be used to transform basic periodic signals into sinusoidal AC waveforms.
-By filtering triangle and square waves, then expanding to a full oscillator design, I was able to generate sine, triangle, and square outputs from a single setup.
+This project demonstrated how **RC filters and oscillator circuits** can convert DC-driven waveforms into smooth, sinusoidal AC outputs.
+By designing and testing low-pass filters and an op-amp oscillator, I was able to transform square and triangle waves into clean sine waves.
+The process highlighted the role of filter design, frequency tuning, and the use of op-amps in waveform generation.

-The importance of this project lies in the **hands-on understanding of electronic components**.
-Working with resistors, capacitors, and op-amps showed how each component directly affects frequency response, waveform shaping, and overall circuit behavior.
-Beyond confirming theoretical knowledge, this experience proved my ability to design, adjust, and analyze circuits that perform practical signal conversions.
+Through this hands-on project, I gained a deeper understanding of how electronic components like resistors, capacitors, and op-amps influence waveform behavior.
+This experience reinforced my ability to design, analyze, and optimize circuits for practical signal conversion, laying the foundation for more advanced signal processing applications.